Fe-Mu/SOS-listener/README.md

 ## Disclaimer

 1. This is not a professional App and it does not provide or promise to deliver any professional service.
-2This App is not guaranteed at any moment to function as intended.
+2. This App is not guaranteed at any moment to function as intended.
 There are too many potential reasons, from hardware to software, why this App could fail to perform as intended, and therefore it can not be considered as a reliable source of help in an emergency situation.
 No end-user should rely solely on this App to provide or request aid, rescue or help in any given case or situation.
-3This App comes with no warranty of any kind.
+3. This App comes with no warranty of any kind.
 The use of this App is at the end-user's own risk.
-4This is not an App intended to be used as a phone contact book.
+4. This is not an App intended to be used as a phone contact book.
 This App was developed to be a potential source of help in case of an emergency.
 Use this App as intended, otherwise it could and might increase the probability of undesired results to happen.

+<ins>Make sure your emergency-contacts have always your number and your name as contact so that in case of an emergency your emergency-contacts wil be able to identify which telephone number is contacting them by calling them or by sending them an SOS-message.</ins>

 ## Introduction